alporter08/dsp/03-command_line.md

 `ls -t`
 `ls -Glp`

-'ls' lists files in your current directory
+`ls` lists files in your current directory
-'ls -a' lists all files in your current directory (includes hidden files preceded by a dot (.))
+`ls -a` lists all files in your current directory (includes hidden files preceded by a dot (.))
 `ls -l` lists

 ---